 For example, CPG behemoth Procter & Gamble has over 1,000 hair care products under their umbrella.
 P&G created a quiz called Haircode to reduce the confusion of finding the right hair care product.
 The quiz they created captures a bunch of data that is invaluable to the P&G marketing, product development, and understanding of their customer base:

 All of these data points are factored in to create 144 different hair codes and 24 different personality types.
-P&G validated the demand for a quiz tool like this, as 95% of consumers they surveyed want a tool to find the right product based on their hair type.
+P&G validated the demand for an AMP quiz tool like this, as 95% of consumers they surveyed want a tool to find the right product based on their hair type.

 This is what the recommendation and customer segmentation look like: